 Related post: Easy Ways To Add STEM To Your Homeschool

 Magic Dancing Corn Thanksgiving Science Activity: All you need is some popcorn, a glass jar, vinegar, and a few other household ingredients to perform this magic trick in your kitchen.
-Great activity that you everyone in the family can enjoy thanks to the chemical reaction between vinegar and baking soda.
+A great activity that you everyone in the family can enjoy thanks to the chemical reaction between vinegar and baking soda.

 Autumn STEM Tracing the Veins of a Leaf: Take a walk on Thanksgiving day and collect some of those colorful leaves.
 Once the leaves are back at home and the kids have picked their favorite ones, bring out the paint and crayons and let them trace the veins.
 It makes a very unique piece of art as well as teaching kids to take a closer look at everyday things around them.
-Take this activity a step further and use it as a way to teach kids about the biology of a tree.
+Take this activity a step further and use it to teach kids about the biology of a tree.

 Butter in a Jar: Such a simple science experiment.
 It also gives the kids a chance to make something of their very own that they can serve at Thanksgiving dinner.
 Yum!